Requirements and restrictions for the College of Natural Sciences

-In addition to submitting a complete application for admission, freshman applicants to the College of Natural Sciences should also review the following information regarding the calculus pre-requisite for incoming freshmen, entry-level majors, and special application requirements for the college’s honors programs.
+In addition to submitting a complete application for admission, transfer applicants to the College of Natural Sciences (including those to Computer Science and Pharmacy) should also review the following information regarding special application requirements and admission restrictions.

 All Natural Sciences students are admitted to entry-level majors for the field they wish to study.
 After completing some of the courses required for the degree, each student selects the major and the option he or she plans to pursue.

 Transfer applicants to the College of Natural Sciences are expected to be prepared to enroll in mathematics courses beyond M408C, Calculus I. Refer to the online resources about transferable coursework for details about which courses are transferable.